kennysmithed/oels2020/oels_practical_wk10.md

 ![my public_html folder](images/il_directory_structure.png)

 You also need to tweak the `iterated_learning.js` code so it saves data to *your* `server_data` folder rather than mine.
 I have tried to make this more straightforward this week, so rather than messing with any of the PHP files, you can edit this in one place and it will work nicely everywhere.
-Open `iterated_learning.js` in an editor and find theline that says
+Open `iterated_learning.js` in an editor and find the line that says
 ```js
 var myUUN = 'ksmith7'
 ```